fluxcd/notification-controller/docs/spec/v1beta3/providers.md

 ##### Construction of Git Commit Status ID

-The commit status ID is constructed through the `eventSources.kind`, `eventSources.name` and the [`UID`](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#uids) of the `Provider`.
+By default the commit status ID is constructed through the `eventSources.kind`, `eventSources.name` and the [`UID`](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#uids) of the `Provider`.

 To generate a speakable prefix, instead of relying on the `UID` of the `Provider`, `eventMetadata` can be set.